ITensor/website/docs/recipes/measure_mps.md

 The `primed` function is what turns the ket into a row vector (because it will contract with the row index of our operator), and `conj` does the conjugation.
 The argument `Site` passed to primed tells it to prime Site-type indices only.
-Now we are ready to measure the expectation value of `sz(j)` by using the inner product function `Dot`:
+Now we are ready to measure the expectation value of Sz by using the inner product function `Dot`:

     Real szj = Dot(bra, szj_op*ket);